alexisbertholom/ptr-tutorial/courses/js/basics/classes/README.md

 ## Course

-Follow the [Advanced working with functions](https://javascript.info/advanced-functions) chapter of javascript.info's tutorial.
+Check the [Prototypes, inheritance](https://javascript.info/prototypes) chapter of javascript.info's tutorial.
+It's not something that you'll use, but it'll make you understand better how classes and inheritance work in JS.

+Then, follow the [Classes](https://javascript.info/classes) chapter.